ehatti/ehatti.github.io/blog/nbe.md

 title: You Could Have Invented Normalization-by-Evaluation
 date: October 13, 2024
 ---

+### Author's Note

+This post only covers NbE from the _implementation_ perspective.
+The original formulation of NbE is a _proof technique_ used for properties of programming languages, and this use of NbE in implementation settings was derived from that.
+If you're interested, check out [Andreas Abel's habilitation](https://www.cse.chalmers.se/~abela/habil.pdf) for a comprehensive rundown of NbE as a proof technique.

+---

+## Introduction

 If you're implement some sort of dependently typed language, you've probably heard of normalization-by-evaluation, or NbE.
 Wikipedia describes NbE like this:

 > In programming language semantics, normalisation by evaluation (NBE) is a method of obtaining the normal form of terms in the λ-calculus by appealing to their denotational semantics.